Chapter Fourteen – Joshua

 Mrs. Reed said, “You can help me persuade the courts to let Rick and Glenn adopt my grandchildren or at least the very least get the judge to agree to allow you and the General keep them as your foster children so they can still be close to Glenn and Rick.”

 Mrs. Reed said, “Thank you so much.
-I am sorry to put such a damper on our holiday celebration.”
+I'm sorry to put such a damper on our holiday celebration.”

 “We will make sure this is a holiday the children will always remember,” I said smiling.
 “Now, no more tears.
-We must make the most of the time that we have with each other to make warm memories that we can cherish forever.”
-I lifted Ashley’s chin so I could look her in the eyes, “Okay, Ashley?”
+We must make the most of the time we have with each other to make warm memories that we can cherish forever.”
+I lifted Ashley’s chin so I could look her in the eyes and asked, “Okay, Ashley?”

 Ashley nodded and tried to smile.
 She reached up and wrapped her arms around my neck and hugged me tight.
-I returned the hug and then she kissed me on the cheek and said, “Daddy, you always know how to make me happy.”
+I returned the hug, then she kissed me on the cheek and said, “Daddy, you always know how to make me happy.”

-She climbed down and then said, “I am going to see what the boys are doing.”
+She climbed down and said, “I'm going to see what the boys are doing.”
 She climbed the ladder to the deck and left us looking after her.

 Mrs. Campbell said, “That little girl is very special.”

 Mrs. Reed smiled and said, with tears choking her voice, “Yes, she is.”